Wikia/guidelines/SCSSCodingConventions.md

 lead to CSS tightly-coupled to your HTML structure, making it brittle to change.

 Deep selectors also come with a performance penalty, which can affect rendering times, especially on mobile devices.
-While the default limit is 3, ideally it is better to use less than 3 whenever possible.

 ## Shorthand